wubin28/quick-rust-with-ai/README.md

 ## Introduction

-"Learn Rust by Games: The No-Frills Edition" is a limited-share e-book under the CC BY-NC-ND 4.0 license.
-It offers a unique approach to learning Rust through game development—including embedded, web, and command-line games—while exploring common pitfalls and their solutions.
-Using game programming as a springboard, this book examines how professional programmers can leverage Rust for software development projects in the era of powerful generative AI.
-Throughout this journey, we uncover common traps and errors, making the learning experience more engaging, enjoyable, and motivating.
+"Learn Rust by Games: The No-Frills Edition" is a free limited-sharing ebook released under the CC BY-NC-ND 4.0 license.
+The book takes a unique approach to **teaching Rust by having readers create LED games, web games, and command-line games**.
+Throughout the learning process, we explore common programming pitfalls and their solutions.
+We also show how to leverage AI tools to assist with programming, making the learning journey both practical and engaging.
+Our goal is to help you master Rust while having fun.

-The "by games" aspect of the book's title highlights its suitability for two types of beginners: those with no programming experience at all, and those familiar with programming but new to embedded development.
-For beginners, games serve as ideal learning companions.
+The book is designed for two types of learners: complete programming beginners and experienced programmers who are new to embedded development.

-This book divides Rust fundamentals into three parts, each focusing on a specific type of game development.
-Each chapter's content revolves around the knowledge required to complete particular game projects.
-This structure offers a clear advantage: readers can quickly apply what they've learned, deepening their understanding of Rust.
+The content is divided into three parts—embedded, web, and command-line game development.
+Each chapter introduces specific Rust concepts through hands-on game projects.
+This practical approach allows readers to immediately apply what they've learned, reinforcing their understanding of Rust.

+What sets this book apart from other Rust programming guides is its focus on three key principles for beginners:

+- **Learn and apply immediately**: Experience quick wins that boost confidence and motivation
+- **Make benefits visible**: See the practical value of each new concept and tool
+- **Ask AI good questions**: Learn effective techniques for getting helpful AI responses

-**If you enjoy this e-book, please show your support with a star ⭐️!**
+**If you like this ebook, please give it a star⭐️!**

-The chapter titles in this book will be continuously refined and adjusted throughout the writing process.
+The chapter titles will be refined and adjusted throughout the writing process.

 ## Table of Contents